sodadata/docs/soda-cloud/incidents.md

 <!--Linked to UI, access Shlink-->
 *Last modified on {% last_modified_at %}*

-When you create checks in Soda Core and you have connected Soda Core to a Soda Cloud account, Soda Core pushes all checks results from each scan to Soda Cloud.
+When you create checks in an [agreement]({% link soda-cloud/agreements.md %}) or in a checks YAML file and you have connected Soda Core to a Soda Cloud account, Soda Cloud displays the checks results from each scan in the **Checks** dashboard.
 For a check that failed or triggered a warning, you have the option of creating an **Incident** for that check result in Soda Cloud to track your team's investigation and resolution of a data quality issue.

-If you have integrated your Soda Cloud account with a Slack workspace, you can use an Incident's built-in ability to create an incident-specific Slack channel where you and your team can collaborate on the issue investigation.
-When you resolve or close the incident, Soda archives the channel for future troubleshooting reference.
+If you have integrated your Soda Cloud account with a [Slack workspace]({% link soda/integrate-slack.md %}), or [MS Teams channel]({% link soda/integrate-msteams.md %}), or another [third-party messaging or ticketing tool]({% link soda/integrate-webhooks.md %}) that your team uses such as [Jira]({% link soda/integrate-webhooks.md %}#example-webhook-with-jira-for-soda-cloud-incidents) or [ServiceNow]({% link soda/integrate-webhooks.md %}#example-webhook-with-servicenow-for-soda-cloud-incidents), you can use an Incident's built-in ability to create an incident-specific link where you and your team can collaborate on the issue investigation.

 ![incidents](/assets/images/incidents.png){:height="700px" width="700px"}

 ## Prerequisites
 * You have [installed Soda Core]({% link soda-core/installation.md %}) in your environment.
 * You have a Soda Cloud account and you have [connected the account]({% link soda-core/connect-core-to-cloud.md %}) to Soda Core.
-* (Optional) You have [integrated a Slack workspace]({% link soda-cloud/collaborate.md %}#integrate-with-slack) with your Soda Cloud account.
+* (Optional) You have [integrated a Slack workspace]({% link soda-cloud/collaborate.md %}#integrate-with-slack), or another [third-party tool]({% link soda/integrate-webhooks.md %}) with your Soda Cloud account.

 ## Create Incidents